 IoT For All attended its 3rd consecutive IoT World conference in Santa Clara last week and what a show it was!
 The attendance and quantity of content made this year’s show the biggest so far.
 The IoT community came out in full force to witness “IoT in Action,” this year’s theme, and there were dozens of new companies showing their wares in the exhibit hall.
 Industry heavyweights such as Boeing, UPS, and Mastercard all delivered compelling keynotes, but Microsoft stole the spotlight on opening day announcing a $5B commitment to IoT.

-It was refreshing to see many customer success stories and use cases this year.
+It was refreshing to see many customer success stories and Applications this year.
 Perhaps we’re emerging from the trough of disillusionment and climbing the slope of enlightenment in the IoT hype cycle.
 There was certainly plenty of excitement and smart cities were all the rage – with several municipalities singing the praises of IoT and allocating real budget to implementations.
 All of the major cloud platforms were present and Google Cloud made its presence known with keynotes and a large booth full of live demos right at the entrance to the exhibit hall.
 It’s clear that all of the cloud providers view IoT as a cornerstone of their businesses going forward and are expecting strong growth in the years ahead.

 To give our readers a glimpse beyond the headlines, we spoke to 5 of the movers and shakers powering the Internet of Things while we were there and here’s what they are up to.